Pupi Campo: Career

-Personal life
+Personal life and death

 Pupi Campo was born in Havana to Jacinto and Dolores Trujillo Campillo and named Jacinto Campillo.
 Pupi Campo was married three times: to "Latin bombshell" actress Diosa Costello, to singer Betty Clooney (sister of Rosemary Clooney) and to Joette Renee Irk.

 He died in Las Vegas and was survived by a son, Carlos Alejandro Campo, and three daughters from his marriage to Betty Clooney; also a sister, 11 grandchildren, and five great-grandchildren.